 You'll only need to do the above once.
-Once CPAN has been installed, installing a Perl module is as simply as entering the following command from the command line:
+Once CPAN has been installed, installing a Perl module is as simple as entering the following from the command line:

 ...where "<module_name>" is the name of the module you wish to install (i.e. "DBD::mysql") and "/usr/bin/perl" is the path to the installation of Perl on your server in which you wish to install the module (which should be the same as the "Path To Perl" setting you subsequently specify when installing MIDAS on your server).

-When installing Perl modules via the command line in this way, if you omit the path to path, and simply type "perl -MCPAN....", this will instead install Perl modules to the default/root installation of Perl on your server, which may not be the same installation that is available when you install your MIDAS scheduling system (as many servers have multiple installations of Perl at different server locations for different users/purposes).
+When installing Perl modules via the command line in this way, if you omit the path to path, and simply type "perl -MCPAN....", this will instead install Perl modules to the default/root installation of Perl on your server.
+This may not be the same Perl installation that is used when you install your MIDAS scheduling system.
+This is because some servers may have multiple installations of Perl running at different locations for different users/purposes.
 For this reason, it's recommended that you always specify the path to the perl installation your MIDAS system will use, rather than just using "perl" (with no path) when installing Perl modules via the Linux command line.

 How to install Perl modules via ActivePerlActivePerl (up until Active Perl 5.26) came with a Perl Package Manager (PPM) utility which allows you to easily install additional Perl modules.